WDI-201/persistent-blogger/README.md

   - `email` (String): The email of the author.
 A required field
   - `createdAt` (Date): The date and time when the author was created.
 It has a default value of the current time.

-**Create a controller:**
+**Create Routes and Controllers:**

 - Create a new file called `authorController.js` in the controller's directory.
-- Open `controllers/authorController.js` and add the following functions (You should create one function at a time with a route to test):
+Remember to export these functions out!
+- In corresponding files, add the routes and controller based on functionalities.
+Make sure to test each route at a time with its functions before creating the next one!:
-  - `getAllAuthors`, this function should just return an array of all the authors in the database.
+  - `/all-authors` route that uses `getAllAuthors` function from the controller, this function should just return an array of all the authors in the database.
-  - `createAuthor`, this function should create one author.
+  - `/new-author` route that uses `createAuthor` function from the controller, this function should create one author.
-  - `getAuthorById`, this function should return one author that is found by id.
+  - `/get-author-by-id` route that uses `getAuthorById` function from the controller, this function should return one author that is found by id.
 If an author is not found, return a 400
-  - `updateAuthorById`, this function should update an author's information.
+  - `/update-author` route that uses `updateAuthorById` function from the controller, this function should update an author's information.
-  - `deleteAuthorById`, this function should delete an author.
+  - `/delete-author` route that uses `deleteAuthorById` function from the controller, this function should delete an author.
-- Remember to export these functions out so they can be used!

-**Create Routes:**

-- Open `routes/authors.js` and add the following routes, connect the functions from controller.
-Remember to test each route with the corresponding functions:
-  - `/all-authors`
-  - `/new-author`
-  - `/get-author-by-id`
-  - `/update-author`
-  - `/delete-author`
 - Remember to add needed params or queries!